- Written by Ecoclub

 EATING & DRINKING

-Prefer local food to international cuisine.
-Choose in-season dishes, try vegetarianism.
+Always prefer local food to international cuisine.
+Choose in-season dishes, vegetarian and vegan, they have a lower impact on the environment.

 - Avoid beverages and other products produced by multinationals.